 In contrast, access to daylight has been shown to significantly improve productivity and reduce absenteeism in office settings and increase healing rates in healthcare environments

 A view to the outdoors has also been shown to be beneficial to the health and well-being of building occupants.
 Views of nature specifically appear to be even more important because they have been shown to also reduce stress levels and improve mood.
 The World Health Organization says that mental health disorders are expected to be the number-two illness worldwide by 2020, and stress can be a major contributor.
 Providing views of nature and access to daylight within the built environment would therefore seem to be an important design factor

 In India, where such issues go entirely unnoticed, it rests upon us to choose our options wisely when considering buying a house and focus on not just the location and the price but the ventilation, the views and the outdoor amenities that will allow our families breathe easy, literally.

 At Marathon, we think deeply about such use experiences – our design team thinks about the orientation of the buildings and the size of windows.
 We even conduct solar studies to ensure that homes receive plenty of natural light.
-Innovations like the wide living room at Nexworld and Millennia take this to a whole other level.
-For instance, at Millennia the apartments have over 350 sq.ft. of glass facade, ensuring that the home is flooded with natural light and receives plenty of ventilation.
+Innovations like the wide living room at Nexworld takes this to a whole other level.

 And although such amenities and views may come at a slight premium (it even costs us more to build such spaces) they are a part of a conscious drive to give residents and customers a healthier and sustainable lifestyle that, in the long run, makes up for its costs by a huge margin.
 It has become imperative now that we are careful in our selection of homes and invest in a good future for us and our families and live a hassle free life in sync with nature.